SebastianOpriel/mds-wiki/Home.md

-# Overview of the Mobility Data Space
-The overview of the Mobility Data Space with explanations about component functionalities and currently deployed environments you find [here](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/0.-MDS-Architecture,-Components-and-Stages).
+The overview of the Mobility Data Space with explanations about component functionalities and currently deployed environments you find [here](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/Architecture-Overview).

 In these documents several abbreviations and technical component names are used.
-Please see the official [glossay](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Glossary/README.md) of International Data Spaces for further explanation or [Reference Architecture Model](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) for detailed explanation.
+Please see the official [glossary](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Glossary/README.md) of International Data Spaces for further explanation or [Reference Architecture Model](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) for detailed explanation.

 # Access to the Mobility Data Space